JerryMa90/jerry_web/content/home/experience.md

   * Developed a heteroskedastic linear dimension reduction (HLDR) method to better classify state financial success with R. Evaluated different classification methods including QDA, KNN and Random Forest.
   * Proposed a “Sampling + Autoencoder” algorithm to numerically parameterize real varieties with R. Implemented Hamiltonian Monte Carlo methods, Homotopy endgames, Autoencoder Neural Network and Natural Cubic Splines with R (Stan and Keras/Tensorflow).
   * Deduced theoretical derivations for different types of confidence intervals for a poisson rate parameter with a misclassification nuisance parameter including Wald, score and integrated-likelihood methods.
 Conducted Monte Carlo simulations and real data example study with R.

+  Publications:
+  * Q. Ma, J. Patrick, L. Njoh, and D. Young.“Integrated-Likelihood-Ratio Confidence Intervals for a Poisson Rate Parameter and Misclassification Parameter Using Double Sampling.”
+(Under peer review)
+  * Q. Ma, J. Patrick, P. Young, D. Young, and L. Njoh.
+“A Double-Sampling Based Integrated-Likelihood-Ratio Confidence Interval for a Poisson Rate with Over- and Under-Counted Data.”
+(In preparation)
+  * Q.Ma and D. Kahle.
+“Parameterizing Varieties with Deep Learning.”
+(In preparation)

+  Talks:
+  * Q. Ma and D. Kahle.
+“Parameterizing Varieties with Deep Learning.”
+The 2nd Annual Meeting of SIAM Texas-Louisiana Section, Southern Methodist University, Dallas, Texas, USA, November 1–3, 2019.
   """

 [[experience]]